irsbugs/irsbugs3.github.io/files/README.rst

 files/files/ folder
 -------------------

-This files folder are intended for storing .pdf files that someone may want to download.
+This *files* folder is intended for storing .pdf files that someone may want to download.

-The extra file/ folder is design in "main" to create the top level folder "files".
+The extra file/ folder is design so that in "main" it creates the top level folder "files".

-Web pages are in sub-directories, so the syntax to reference a .pdf in files/files may be..
+Web pages are in sub-directories, so the syntax to reference a .pdf in files/files/ may be...

      ../../files/test.pdf

-E.g.
+For example:

 .. code-block::
    :linenos